 What Is the Hourly Rate for Babysitting?

-Babysitting is one of the most popular part time jobs for teens; so, it won't be hard to find out the typical rate for your area.
+Babysitting is one of the most popular part-time jobs for teens; so, it won't be hard to find out the typical babysitting rate for teenagers in your area.
 Ask your best buddies what they charge.
 Ask parents in your neighborhood who have children what they pay their sitter.
 Are other babysitters charging by the hour or a flat fee for an evening of babysitting?
 Do other sitters charge more to watch two children at a time?

 The Easy Babysitting Pay Rate Setting Quiz

-All your friends say that they charge from eight dollars an hour to ten dollars an hour for babysitting fees.
+All your friends say that they charge from $12 to $14 an hour for babysitting fees.
 You check with neighborhood parents who agree that this is the typical rate.
+Use a babysitting quiz to find out if you should charge $12, $14, or something in between.

 - I have as much experience babysitting children as most of the babysitters in my area.